-&lt;sup>9 Range presented to account for significant not codeable (i.e. where destination is unknown) fraction of C&I waste stream.
-HIC waste removed (exc.
-Ch20 - MSW, not codeable waste, and not codeable Merseyside and NorthWest) (min) and max % as min but. inc. not codeable and not codeable NorthWest.
-32.7% of this waste is exported outside of the UK for recovery comprising significant amounts of ferrous materials from Metal Recycling Facilities Waste removed EWC chapter 17 CD&E waste (Footnotes 11 to 13 on the following page)
+15 Range presented to account for significant not codeable (i.e. where destination is unknown) fraction of HH waste stream.
+HIC waste removed queried to inc, Ch20 - MSW, and exc. not codeable waste, and not codeable Merseyside and NorthWest (min).
+Max % inc. not codeable and not codeable NorthWest waste tonnages.
+25% to 40% of this waste is exported outside of the UK for recover including significant amounts of ferrous materials from Metal Recycling Facilities